WeiAnd0/PigRGP/README.md

 ## Getting Started

-You can refer to the command to install `PigRGP`
+You can refer to the follow command to install `PigRGP`

 ```shell
 conda create -n PigRGP python=3.12